MXR Analog Chorus and Phase 90 Effects Pedals Review

 First, my interest in the Phase 90 is driven almost exclusively by my love for Eddie Van Halen’s tone of the first Van Halen album.
 The MXR Phase 90 was a huge part of Eddie’s thick, chewy early sound.
 That’s why I got this pedal, and that’s basically what I use it for.

-The second reason is because this pedal doesn’t really do much.
+The second reason is that this pedal doesn’t really do much.
 It has one knob labeled Speed, and you turn it left or right to adjust the rate of the phase effect.
 However, the one thing this pedal does, it does very well.

-Crank the Speed knob to the right and you’ll get some wooshy, swirly madness.
+Crank the Speed knob to the right and you’ll get some whooshy, swirly madness.
 Turn it to the left for a milder effect, and kick in some distortion for that aforementioned chewy Van Halen-ish sound.

 The MXR Phaser is a classic stomp box that doesn't need more than one knob.